-We carry out baby circumcisions at London Surgical Centre in East London at the Maryam Centre.
+We carry out baby circumcisions at the London Surgical Centre in the Maryam Centre in East London.
 Maryam centre is a flagship centre of the East London Mosque.
 However, London Surgical Centre is a separate independent entity.

 What is a circumcision?